 Heck, it’s not even the same as it was back in the 1980s, 90s or very early 2000s.

-These days, many TV dramas and sitcoms glamorize the idea of cheating and divorce.
+Unfortunately, many TV dramas and sitcoms glamorize the idea of cheating and divorce these days.

 Celebrities who appear on TV talk shows often proclaim to be so much happier after getting divorced and finding a new man.